LiamCrough/Week-1-Homework-Fintech-Case-Study/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?
+    Whilst Borrowell may not be generating the most income from online neding, its smart AI powered credit score generator has shielded the firm from certain riskier loans.
+This is the largest Fintech firm in Canada by way of users,

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
     In the eyes of a customer, online lending may be seen as a potential risk or potentially unwise.
 This is due to banks holding a monopoly on this kind of business for most of known history.
-    Personally, I think that it would be wise to encorporate into the business a set of guarantees/assurances that their online lending scheme is not subject to great interest rate changes
+    Personally, I think that it would be wise to encorporate into the business a set of guarantees/assurances that their online lending scheme is not subject to severe interest rate changes or any other risks.
+The primary barrier that this firm is facing is decades of stigma surrounding alternative financing with similar firms having a track record of

 * Why do you think that offering this product or service would benefit the company?